Get Hard: Plot

-James King is an extremely wealthy hedge fund manager at Barrow Funds, engaged to Alissa, the daughter of his boss Martin Barrow.
+James King is a wealthy hedge fund manager at Barrow Funds, engaged to Alissa, the daughter of his boss Martin Barrow.
 During an engagement party for James and Alissa, the FBI arrive and arrest James for fraud and embezzlement.
-James' lawyer, Peter Penny urges him to plead guilty for a likely shorter sentence, but James refuses under the belief that he will be exonerated.
-James is found guilty and subsequently sentenced to ten years in San Quentin State Prison, with the judge allowing him 30 days to get his affairs in order.
+James' lawyer, Peter Penny, urges him to plead guilty for a likely shorter sentence, but James refuses and believes that he will be exonerated.
+However, James is found guilty and is sentenced to the maximum 10 years in San Quentin State Prison, with the judge allowing him 30 days to get his affairs in order.
 On top of this, Alissa leaves James after he suggests the two flee the country together.

 Over time, James has come to know Darnell Lewis, who operates a small car wash business in the parking lot used by James.
-Shortly after his arrest, James encounters Darnell and, assuming he has been incarcerated before because he is black, begs him for help, requesting to be "toughened up".
+Shortly after his arrest, James encounters Darnell and, assuming he has been incarcerated before because he is Black, begs him for help, requesting to be "toughened up".
 Darnell, who in actuality has never been to prison and has little experience in fighting, agrees, on the condition James pays him $30,000; Darnell sees it as an opportunity for him and his wife Rita to finally put their daughter Makayla in a better school, away from the bad neighborhood they live in.

 Darnell's training, which includes pepper-spraying James, re-modelling his house to resemble a maximum security prison and creating multiple scenarios in which he must defend himself, all fail miserably.
 During the training, James gets in touch with Martin to tell him about his search for help.
 Martin, the actual crook, believes James is onto him and orders a hitman named Gayle to monitor him.

 With James' training seemingly going nowhere, Darnell suggests that James should prepare in other ways for prison, and takes him to a gay hookup spot to teach James how to perform oral sex in prison.
 James can't go through with it and instead tells Darnell that he will keep going and do whatever it takes in order to "get hard".
 James soon after begins to work out harder and faster, makes shivs, learns "keistering" (smuggling contraband in the anus), and seems to be making progress.
 Darnell simulates a prison riot with help from James' domestic staff.
 In the chaos, James gets a shiv stuck in his head, after which, Darnell brings James to his home for Rita to treat it.
 James has dinner with Darnell's family and listens to the tale of how he ended up in prison, which is actually just a retelling of the movie Boyz n the Hood.